jlries61/SPM_Model_Database/README.md

 The file `todos.txt`  will always contain the current todo list, but here is a summary

 * The script `addgrv` is incomplete at the present time.
 The most glaring omissions are the current lack of a means to access a database remotely or one that the current user does not own.
-There is also no ability to add new fields to the tables once they have been created, or to update existing records in the database.
 These issues will be addressed in the near future.
 * There will be a utility to generate a model summary including grove and model IDs, model type, user created memos, key settings, and user-selected performance stats.
 * There will be a utility to generate a data dictionary for a project or one or more individual groves.
 * There will be a utility to generate a command sequence to reproduce a requested model.